paolo-32/mnemosyne/README.md

+# !
+THIS IS STILL A WORK IN PROGRESS!

-# uv run poe format
+run linting/formatting with: uv run poe format